Virginia Governor Terry McAuliffe Signs SB712 into Law

 The newest edition is now available.
-Click here to read the Winter 2016 Curet.
+Click here to read the Spring edition of The Curet.

 There is an exciting opportunity to connect your community to a pilot program, Total Tooth Truth, that is being introduced by ADHA.
 This pilot program provides the opportunity for dental professionals to pass along their oral health care knowledge to 3rd-5th grade classrooms in and around their communities.

 The program kicks off in five cities this year, including Chicago, Richmond, Detroit, Philadelphia and San Antonio.
 Thousands of 3rd-5th grade teachers in each of these cities will be invited via email and social media promotion to sign up for a free classroom visit by a local dental professional such as yourself.
 Classroom visits will be scheduled from early February through early June.

 Please pass this along to anyone you feel appropriate.